drew23c/bball/README.md

-Download the basketballV2 folder and open up the HTML file and enjoy!!
+Download the zip file, extract and open the file /basketballV2/index.html file.
+Enjoy!!